Chemistry aims to explain the properties of substances in terms of the particles they are made of: atoms, molecules and ions.

 This module is the sequel to module 4, introducing a much wider range of organic reactions and more powerful methods of structure determination.

 Chemistry is essential, or at least desirable, for a wide range of higher education science courses.
-In addition to Chemistry, this would include Medicine and Veterinary Medicine, as well as many related courses such as Biochemistry, Pharmacy and Biomedical Science.
+In addition to Chemistry, this would include Medicine and Veterinary Medicine, as well as many related courses such as Biochemistry, Pharmacy and Biomedical Science as well as material science and nanotechnology.
 Chemistry is also highly regarded as a basis for any non-scientific course or career.